 In addition to contributing money to the trust, the Second Chance Group attend the ceremony to present the awards financed by their fundraising to their recipients.

 The fundraiser made $3000 in its first year.
-For the past six years at least $10,000 worth of clothes have been sold each time.
+In recent years at least $10,000 worth of clothes have been sold, and this year it raised a whopping $17,000.
 “Whilst there’s expertise and lots of skills within the group, there’s many people that contribute to the sale,” Cavanagh said.
 She attributed their success to the quality of the clothes they receive, to the help of local schools and businesses that provide drop-off points for donations, and to the company Cool Moves which transports their stock.

 More information, including drop off points for donations can be found here http://www.secondchancegroup.org.nz/